CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 # Performance Analysis

 Execution time is measued after 100 iterations in milliseconds.
 The scene file [cornell_open.txt](scenes/cornell_open.txt) is used to measure the performances.
+The rendered result is illustrated below.

 ![](img/cornell_open.png)